sharkman/DripBot/README.md

 DripBot
 =======

 Makes dripstat fun again.
-Play's the game at <http://dripstat.com/game> optimally and automatically.
+Plays the game at <http://dripstat.com/game> optimally and automatically.

 Stages
 ------

 1. Traverses the story, starting the game from any point.
 2. Builds B/s as fast as possible, optimizing powerup and upgrade purchases with minimal dripping (dripping is waste).
-3. Attempts to climb to first place by dripping constantly, and optionally stops when achieved.
+3. (Not yet perfected) Attempts to climb to first place by dripping constantly, and optionally stops when achieved.

 Usage